How to Advertise on Fort Myers Radio

 Marketing objectives typically fall into one-of-two categories: BRANDING or PROMOTION.

 Branding objectives focus on convincing consumers to believe something about a product or business.
-For instance, a financial planner in Naples might want adults approaching retirement to regard her firm’s annuity plans as the safest way to ensure worry-free living.
+For instance, a financial planner in Cape Coral might want adults approaching retirement to regard her firm’s annuity plans as the safest way to ensure worry-free living.

 Promotional objectives are used when a business owner’s goal is to encourage the target consumers to take a specific action, quickly.
-They are usually time sensitive with a specific call-to-action.
-For example, a pizza restaurant in Fort Myers might want working moms to order takeout dinner on their way home from work, taking advantage of a two-for-one promotion.
+They are usually time-sensitive with a specific call-to-action.
+For example, a pizza restaurant in Bonita Springs might want working moms to order take-out dinner on their way home from work, taking advantage of a two-for-one promotion.